Psychiatry & Neurology Specialists located in Plant City, FL, New Port Richey, FL & Inverness FL

 Alcohol abuse is the leading cause of preventable death, shortening the lives of those who die by nearly 29 years.
 If you struggle with alcohol, you already know how difficult it is to stop on your own.
 Board-certified psychiatrist Pragnesh Patel, MD, and the team at Instic Health have helped many patients get better control over their alcohol use, preventing and treating alcohol addiction with customized treatment plans.
 Don’t wait to seek help for an alcohol problem.
-Call the office in Plant City, Inverness, and New Port Richey, Florida, or use the online booking feature to request an appointment today.
+Call the office in Plant City, Inverness, Tampa, and New Port Richey, Florida, or use the online booking feature to request an appointment today.

 Alcohol abuse, also called alcohol use disorder, refers to drinking excessively or binging on a regular basis.
 Though you can abuse alcohol without becoming addicted, it’s easy to cross that line without knowing it happened.